 The Food Pyramid was first introduced in 1992 and was touted as being the guideline for a perfectly balanced diet.
 But unfortunately, this perspective was jaded by the greed and power of the food industry giants who had much to gain from guiding people toward consuming processed and refined foods.
 Nearly 20 years later, the guidelines were updated in 2011 as reflected in the new ‘MyPlate’ graphic.
+The idea was to make it a more simple concept, and easier to follow.

 Although visually appealing and easy to reference, the original six food groups were reduced to five, eliminating the recommendation for dietary fat of any kind.
 They did, however, encourage the personalization of food choices.
 But how do you know who to believe and where to start?
 Well, let’s take a common-sense approach to this issue and start by imagining our own colorful plate.